DataDog/dd-sdk-swift-testing/README.md

 # Datadog SDK for Swift testing

-This SDK is part of Datadog's [CI Visibility](https://docs.datadoghq.com/continuous_integration/) product, currently in beta.
+This SDK is part of Datadog's [CI Visibility](https://docs.datadoghq.com/continuous_integration/) product.
+A more comprehensive and updated documentation can be found at [CI Visibility - Swift Tests](https://docs.datadoghq.com/continuous_integration/setup_tests/swift)

 ## Getting Started